WHY AND WHEN SHOULD A GUARDIANSHIP OR CONSERVATORSHIP ACTION BE TAKEN, ESPECIALLY WHEN UNDUE INFLUENCE AND DOMINATION EXIST OR IS SUSPECTED?

 GIFTS BETWEEN A GUARDIAN AND HIS OR HER WARD

-A very strong presumption exists against the validity of a gift(s) made between an incapacitated person to his or her guardian or power of attorney.
-The law places a heavy burden on the fiduciary to show the absence of undue influence, diminished capacity and other factors which may adversely impact the gift being made voluntarily.
-If a gift is being contemplated, it is strongly suggested that careful planning and proof of independent and voluntary decision-making by the ward be established.
-If “gifts” have already been made and you consider yourself to be the victim of a predatory guardian that has deprived you of the value of your property, you should immediately contact us.
-Chances are we can successfully challenge it.
+A very strong presumption exists against the validity of a gift(s) made between an incapacitated person and his or her guardian or the holder of a power of attorney.
+The law places a heavy burden on the fiduciary to show the absence of undue influence, diminished capacity, and other factors that may adversely impact the gift being made voluntarily.
+If a gift is contemplated, it is strongly suggested that careful planning and proof of the ward’s independent and voluntary decision-making be established.
+If “gifts” have already been made and you consider yourself to be the victim of a predatory guardian who has deprived you of the value of your property, you should immediately contact us.
+Chances are, we can successfully challenge it.

-Have questions or a case involving elder financial abuse in New Jersey by a guardian, power of attorney or an abusive person, contact Fredrick P. Niemann, an NJ elder abuse and financial abuse law attorney toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+Have questions or a case involving elder financial abuse in New Jersey by a guardian, power of attorney, or an abusive person, contact Fredrick P. Niemann, an NJ elder abuse and financial abuse law attorney at (732) 863-9900 or email him at fniemann@hnlawfirm.com.

 He will sit and discuss your case and help you evaluate whether an actionable case of elder abuse exists.